It’s probably not the sexiest thing the two of you have on the to-do list but putting it off could see you butting heads.

-Depending on what you and your partner see yourselves doing in the future, here are some other articles that may be of interest:
+Depending on what you and your partner see yourselves doing in the future, check out the AMP Insights hub for more tips and insights.

 If you want to stay on track financially, you might also be interested in checking out the AMP Bett3r Account as it enables you to track bills, set up savings goals and know what’s safe to spend.